 Diabetes is a chronic disease that occurs because the body is unable to use blood sugar (glucose) properly.
 The exact cause of this malfunction is unknown, but genetic and environmental factors play a part.
 Risk factors for diabetes include obesity and high levels of cholesterol.
 Some specific causes are discussed below.

-This is specific to type 1 diabetes.
-It occurs when insulin-producing beta-cells are damaged or destroyed and stop producing insulin.
+This may result from type 1 diabetes.
+It occurs when insulin-producing cells are damaged or destroyed and stop producing insulin.
 Insulin is needed to move blood sugar into cells throughout the body.
-The resulting insulin deficiency leads to elevated glucose in the blood and prevents the body from being fueled properly.
+The resulting insulin deficiency leaves too much sugar in the blood and not enough in the cells for energy.

 This is specific to type 2 diabetes.
-It occurs when insulin is produced normally in the pancreas, but the body is unable to use it properly and move it into the cells for fuel.
-At first, the beta cells will produce more insulin in an attempt to overcome the body’s resistance to it, but over time, the cells will eventually “wear out.”
-At that point the body decreases its insulin production, which leads to elevated glucose levels in the blood.
+It occurs when insulin is produced normally in the pancreas, but the body is still unable move glucose into the cells for fuel.
+At first, the pancreas will create more insulin to overcome the body’s resistance.
+But eventually the cells “wear out.”
+At that point the body slows insulin production, leaving too much glucose in the blood.

-A small percentage—studies show less than eight percent—of pregnant women may develop gestational diabetes.
-Hormones developed in the placenta interfere with the body’s normal insulin response and lead to insulin resistance and high levels of glucose in the blood.
+A small percentage of pregnant women may develop gestational diabetes.
+It’s thought that hormones developed in the placenta interfere with the body’s insulin response.
+This leads to insulin resistance and high levels of glucose in the blood.

 Genetics plays a role in determining how likely you are to develop some type of diabetes.
 Researchers don’t fully understand the role of genetics in the development of diabetes.
 According to the American Diabetes Association, statistics show that if you have a parent or sibling with diabetes, your odds of developing it yourself increase.